 The employee shall have the burden of proof as to issues of jurisdiction, including timeliness of filing.
 The agency shall have the burden of proof as to all other issues.
 ANALYSIS AND CONCLUSIONS OF LAW OEA Rule 621.1 grants an Administrative Judge ("AJ") the authority to impose sanctions upon the parties as necessary to serve the ends of justice.
-The AJ "in the exercise of sound discretion may dismiss the action or rule for the appellant" if a party fails to take reasonable steps to prosecute or defend an appeal.1 Failure of a party to prosecute or defend an appeal includes, but is not limited to, a failure to: - (a) Appear at a scheduled proceeding after receiving notice; - (b) Submit required documents after being provided with a deadline for such submission; or - (c) Inform this Office of a change of address which results in correspondence being returned. $^{^{1}}$ Id. at 621.3.
+The AJ "in the exercise of sound discretion may dismiss the action or rule for the appellant" if a party fails to take reasonable steps to prosecute or defend an appeal.1 Failure of a party to prosecute or defend an appeal includes, but is not limited to, a failure to: - (a) Appear at a scheduled proceeding after receiving notice; - (b) Submit required documents after being provided with a deadline for such submission; or - (c) Inform this Office of a change of address which results in correspondence being returned.
+This Office has consistently held that a matter may be dismissed for failure to prosecute when a party fails to appear at a scheduled proceeding or fails to submit required documents.2 1 Id. at 621.3.

-This Office has consistently held that a matter may be dismissed for failure to prosecute when a party fails to appear at a scheduled proceeding or fails to submit required documents.2 Employee did not appear at the Status Conference scheduled for October 31, 2012, and she did not provide a written response to my Order for Statement of Good Cause.
-These actions were required for a proper resolution of this matter on its merits.
-I conclude that Employee's failure to prosecute her appeal is consistent with the language of OEA Rule 621.
-Employee was notified of the specific repercussions of failing to establish good cause for her failure to attend a scheduled proceeding.
-Accordingly, I find that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office; therefore, the matter should be dismissed for her failure to prosecute.
-ORDER It is hereby ORDERED that the petition in this matter is dismissed for Employee's failure to prosecute her appeal.
+2 Employee v.
+Agency, OEA Matter No. 1602-0078-83, 32 D.C.
+Reg.
+1244 (1985); Williams v.
+D.C.
+Public Schools, OEA Matter No. 2401-0244-09 (December 13, 2010); Brady v.
+Office of Public Education Facilities Modernization, OEA Matter No. 2401-0219-09 (November 1, 2010).
+Employee did not appear at the November 29, 2014, Status Conference, and did not provide a written response to my Order for Statement of Good Cause.
+Both were required for a proper resolution of this matter on its merits.
+I conclude that Employee's failure to prosecute his appeal is consistent with the language of OEA Rule 621.
+Employee was notified of the specific repercussions of failing to establish good cause for his failure to attend a scheduled proceeding.
+Accordingly, I find that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office, and therefore, the matter should be dismissed for his failure to prosecute.
+ORDER It is hereby ORDERED that this matter be dismissed for Employee's failure to prosecute his Appeal.
 FOR THE OFFICE: